SudoDevOSS/easy-signin-ios/README.md

 - Swift 5+
 - macOS 11+

+### Documentation
+Documentation is published on Github pages and can be found [here](https://sudodevoss.github.io/easy-signin-docs/#/)

 ### Usage
 - Add source to your project
 - Initialize the library in AppDelegate: